-In comparing the three options above, I really don't think you can go wrong with any of them.
+I don't think you can go wrong with any of these options.
 The most important thing in my opinion is that you start off with a trailer that is new or in new condition.
 The reasons for this are many, and I go into them in detail in my in-depth resource, Tiny House Decisions.
 I'll just say that your trailer is the foundation of your house, and you'll never be able to change it once you're done building.
 So, start with the best trailer you can afford.
 Happy building!

 Did you like this mini-guide?

 Then you'll love Tiny House Decisions!
 In it, I go through all the major decisions you must make in order to design and build your tiny house, from idea to completion.
 For each decision, I explain what each option is, what I did (and whether I'm happy with my decision), and make a recommendation.
 Enjoy!